theianmay/theianmay/README.md

 ---

 #### 🤝 Let’s Collaborate
-- 🔭 Primarily available for freelance React Native work, but open to full-time for the right opportunity (hybrid in SF Bay Area or remote in US time zones)
+- 🔭 Primarily available for contract/freelance React Native work, but open to full-time for the right opportunity (hybrid in SF Bay Area or remote in US time zones)
 💬 Always open to chat about opportunities or collaborations — reach out via email: - 📫 caesiusbay@gmail.com

 ---